whoisburhan/whoisburhan/README.md

 ---

 ### 🧩 About Me
 - 🔹 8 years of hands-on experience with Unity and C#
+- 🎓 Bachelor’s degree in Computer Science & Engineering
 - 🚀 Shipped 20+ games across Android and WebGL
 - 🧠 Strong in gameplay architecture, UI/UX, and optimization
 - ☁️ Integrated backend systems with PlayFab